Pet Physical Rehabilitation

 Mental Stimulation - most pets really do enjoy using the underwater treadmill.
 It can be a fun activity for everyone.

-Dr. Robb & Katie can review numerous options regarding your pet’s rehabilitation and healthy lifestyle program.
+Our physical rehab team can review numerous options regarding your pet’s rehabilitation and healthy lifestyle program.
 We can tailor the program to fit the needs of both you and your pet.

 What is Physical Rehabilitation?